MyUncleSam/NzbMover/README.md

  - (Optional, maybe better reed "Browser" below) Right click on a .nzb file and choose "Open with".
 Then choose this exe.

  If all done all .nzb files should then be processed by this tool.
- But, as I have no clue about the icons, you get an ugly default exe icon.
-So maybe prefer setting it directly inside the browser.
-(See below.)

 # Browser
 If you download a file and open it, it first tries in the default application.
 But if there is none, it asks how to open.
 Choose the NzbMover.exe should work here.